Quick and easy Shakshuka with eggplant, chickpeas, and chard – a well-balanced breakfast or dinner that requires right around 40 minutes to prepare.

 • Add the avocado oil to a 10 or 12-inch cast iron skillet and heat to medium-high.

 • Add the onion, bell pepper and garlic cook, stirring occasionally, until vegetables soften, about 3 minutes.
-Stir in the eggplant and sauté until golden-brown, about 5 to 8 minutes.
-Add the diced tomatoes, cumin, cayenne, chili powder and sea salt and bring to a full boil.
+Stir in the eggplant and sautรฉ until golden-brown, about 5 to 8 minutes.
+Add the crushed tomatoes (or diced tomatoes), cumin, cayenne, harissa paste, and sea salt and bring to a full boil.

 • Add the chopped chard leaves and chickpeas.
 Cover, and cook until chard has wilted, about 2 to 3 minutes.